Comparison of ESB solutions popular on the CIS market

 In Summary

-Talend is undoubtedly a powerful tool even in the free version, but you can fully appreciate that only after getting used to its logic.
+Talend is unquestionably a powerful tool even in the free version, but you can fully appreciate that only after getting used to its logic.

 Mule

-6. Anypoint Platform helps developers quickly configure interactions between different applications, data, and devices using APIs.
-In March 2018, Salesforce acquired MuleSoft for $6.5 billion, the company's most expensive acquisition at the time
+Anypoint Platform helps developers by enabling fast setup of interactions between various applications, data, and devices using API.
+In March 2018, Salesforce bought MuleSoft for $6.5 billion, which was the company's most expensive acquisition at the time

-7. Marc Benioff's.
-Mule supports Salesforce's ecosystem mission to move business into the cloud.
+Mule supports Salesforce's mission of moving business into the cloud.

 Pros